catapinedajr/Admin-Portal/replit.md

 - June 27, 2025.
 Removed Stories section entirely from app navigation and functionality to streamline user experience and focus on core educational content
 - June 27, 2025.
 Renamed Practice section to "Simulations" throughout navigation and interface to better reflect the interactive nature of the educational tools
 - June 27, 2025.
 Implemented comprehensive Appendix feature in Learn section allowing backward-only review of completed daily lessons and weekly topics with modal viewing, progress tracking, and completion status indicators to maintain learning progression while enabling content review
+- June 27, 2025.
+Successfully integrated Week 1 "What Is Money Really?" curriculum from Grok AI into the app's daily content system: replaced existing lessons with 7 comprehensive narrative-style lessons covering the complete evolution of money from barter systems to Bitcoin's future potential, updated daily facts to align with the weekly theme, and maintained proper narrative storytelling format throughout for enhanced educational engagement

 ## User Preferences